webplatform/docs/tutorials/Testing_web_apps/index.md

 Browserscope is a community driven project for profiling web browsers 'in the wild', covering performance metrics over range of standards.

 == Test Frameworks ==
-Many of the modern HTML5 application frameworks come with their own test frameworks built in (for example jQuery's <a href="http://docs.jquery.com/Qunit" target="blank">Qunit</a>), but there are also a number of independent frameworks out there worth a mention.
+Many of the modern HTML5 application frameworks come with their own test frameworks built in (for example jQuery's [http://docs.jquery.com/Qunit Qunit]), but there are also a number of independent frameworks out there worth a mention.

 === [http://seleniumhq.org/ Selenium] ===
 Selenium is a browser automation framework which can be used to automate navigation through user flows in your application.
 This is especially useful to protect against regressions when you push code and running liveness tests.